SEAF-CS/csiem-data/code/import/DWER_Mooring/Readme.md

 # Department of Water and Environmental Regulation (DWER) Moorings
-    This Data has been imported via the function import_mooring_data_v2.m
+    This Data has been imported via the function import_csmooring.m

+## Raw Data
+Multiple files stored in the data lake with the same format just different variable names.
+These get matched to the variable key of our system, likewise with the site name.
+This is iterated through to import this dataset.

 ## Variables
  - Air Temperature
  - Temperature